Lyster-01/phase1-project/README.md

 5.The personal flight purpose is more prone to fatal accidents with a total of 18762 Total Fatal injuries.

-We can see that the aircrafts with more than 4 engines have lesser occurrences of accidents.
+6.We can see that the aircrafts with more than 4 engines have lesser occurrences of accidents.
 This would also mean that the aircrafts with less than four engines have a greater probability of accidents.

 ## Conclusions:
  1.The personal flight purpose is more prone to fatal accidents.
  2.The aircraft model with the highest number of accidents is the 152 model, followed by the 172 model.

  3.In terms of aircraft make, Cessna has the most accident occurrences, followed by Piper.
-Geographically, Anchorage is identified as the riskiest location for aircraft operations, while Orlando and Chicago are comparatively safer.
+ 4.Geographically, Anchorage is identified as the riskiest location for aircraft operations, while Orlando and Chicago are comparatively safer.
- 4.Aircraft with more than four engines show fewer accidents, suggesting that opting for planes with four or more engines may reduce the likelihood of accidents.
+ 5.Aircraft with more than four engines show fewer accidents, suggesting that opting for planes with four or more engines may reduce the likelihood of accidents.

 ## Recommendations
 1.Prioritize and focus on the commercial and business flight operations where regulatory oversight and safety protocols must exist.